georgiarichards/opioid_emls_maps/README.md

 # GlobalEMLs
-Global opioid consumption &amp; national essential medicines lists
+This repository will hold the code used to create global maps for a research study on global opioid consumption and national essential medicine lists (emls)